-First Year Students 2024-25
+First Year and 2nd Year Students 2025-26

-St Mary's Diocesan School recognises that technology will play an increasing part in future learning practices, and as the use of mobile phones do present several problems an opportunity to change the mobile phone policy for incoming first year students 2024 is welcomed as this year group will have their own managed learning Lenova device.
+St Mary's Diocesan School recognises that technology will play an increasing part in future learning practices, and as the use of mobile phones do present several problems an opportunity to strengthen the mobile phone policy for incoming first year students from the 2024 and 2025 year groups is welcomed as these year groups will have their own managed learning device.

-Therefore, for the first-year students enrolling in August 2024, mobiles phones will be powered off and in schoolbags for the duration of the school day.
+Therefore, for the first-year students enrolling in August 2024, and in August 202, mobile phones will be banned-powered off and in schoolbags for the duration of the school day.

-All other Students 2024-25
+All other Students 2025- 2026